Can I stay and watch my child swim?

 Do you run 1:1/private lessons?

 Currently we only offer class lessons and don’t do 1:1 lessons.
-However, if your child has a SEND we will try and cater for them with allocating assistant teachers is available/applicable.
+However, if your child has a SEND we will try and cater for them with allocating assistant teachers if available/applicable.

 How do we enrol?

-Contact your preferred site in person or by phone (details on the venues page of the website).
-You can enrol your child at the Swim School desks.
+Please contact the Team on firstname.lastname@example.org who will send through details and a booking form for an assessment.
 Please note this is subject to availability and a waiting list is available.
 You will need to complete the Swim School assessment form.
-Payment can be made by joining our direct debits scheme if at the Alan Higgs site or via card at Lyng Hall.
+Payment is made by joining our direct debits scheme.

 When are the lessons?

 The swimming lesson scheme is a continuous programme with a closure for Easter & Christmas.
 Lessons will not normally be scheduled on Bank Holidays.
-There is also a two week closure at Lyng Hall at end of August due to annual maintenance through the School of the pool.
+There is also scheduled maintenance periodically through the year which you will be advised of in advance.

 What can I do before the course starts?